Some links in this article are affiliate links, which means I earn from qualifying purchases.

 The Virus Elevate V3 is one of the few singlets that fit the female figure well.
 I suggested it to many of the people I coach, and they said it fits nicely over the bra/chest and doesn’t reveal anything when you squat.
 And although the legs seem a bit short, they don’t ride up as you lift.

-Because the fabric is made of 75% nylon and 25% spandex, it provides a bit of support, but not as good as Titan Triumph.
+Because the fabric is made of 75% nylon and 25% spandex, it provides a bit of support, but truth be told, not as good as the Titan Triumph.
+Does this mean you’ll lift less weight because you opted for the Virus Elevate V3?
+Absolutely not.

 While no one complained about the singlet itself, I was concerned about whether it’s approved for competition or not.
-So I contacted the USAPL, and they confirmed my doubts — this singlet won’t pass an equipment check at national and international competitions.
+So I contacted the USAPL (the most popular powerlifting federation in the US), and they confirmed my doubts — this singlet won’t pass an equipment check at the national or international competitions.

 - Highly form-fitting to females